Notice 14 Jul 2025 business impact, coastwise trade, vessel compliance, maritime regulations, foreign vessels, u.s. trade

 Learn More

-Notice 23 Apr 2025 regulation, maritime, foreign vessels, business impact, coastwise trade
+Notice 28 May 2025 transportation, maritime, foreign vessels, regulation, business impact, coastwise trade

 The Secretary of Transportation, as represented by the Maritime Administration (MARAD), is authorized to make determinations regarding the coastwise use of foreign built; certain U.S. built; and U.S. and foreign rebuilt vessels that solely carry no more than twelve passengers for hire.
 MARAD has received such a determination request and is publishing this notice to solicit comments to assist with determining whether the proposed use of the vessel set forth in the request would have an adverse effect on U.S. vessel builders or U.S. coastwise trade businesses that use U.S.-built vessels in those businesses.
 Information about the requestor's vessel, including a description of the proposed service, is in the SUPPLEMENTARY INFORMATION section below.